southlondonmakerspace/membership-system/readme.md

 This is a system for managing membership and payment to South London Makerspace.

 ## Setup
 Clone the repo.
-Then run
+Then run:
 ```
 npm update
 ```